 Whether shares are purchased directly or through reinvestment, the length of time an investor owned the shares — their holding period — determines whether their gain or loss is considered long- or short-term.

-Special rules apply to losses from the sale of shares held six months or less if you received capital gain distributions on those shares.
-Please consult your tax advisor for more information.
+Special rules apply to losses from the sale of shares held six months or less if the investor received capital gain distributions on those shares.
+Please consult a tax professional for more information.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.